Australia COVID-19 hotspot records fewest cases since June

 “We would all like to open up as quickly as possible, but we won’t be open for very long if we don’t first get these numbers down to a low level.”

-Australia’s seven other states and territories had not reported daily case numbers yet on Saturday but in recent weeks they have had single-digit or zero case increases.
+New South Wales, the largest state and home to largest city Sydney, reported three new cases.
+The six other states and territories had not reported daily case numbers on Saturday but in recent weeks they have had single-digit or zero case increases.

 Victoria reported seven new COVID-19 deaths, taking the national total to 844, according to government figures.
 The state has had 90% of Australia’s coronavirus-related deaths.